-It has been a long time since the ELD mandate came into effect.
-Now nearly all commercial motor vehicle drivers use electronic locking devices to track their service hours and comply with the regulations.
-While there are still a lot of debates regarding the impact of the ELD rule, you must know that as it is a rule, you have to comply with it.
+It’s been a long time since the ELD mandate was put into effect.
+Nowadays, almost all commercial motor vehicle drivers use electronic logging devices to track their service hours and comply with the regulations.
+While there are still debates about the impact of the ELD rule, it’s important to know that it’s a mandatory rule, and you must comply with it.

-So whether you are starting your journey as a fleet manager or a commercial motor vehicle driver, start your journey by learning the ELD mandate.
-Otherwise, you and your fleet have to face penalties, including fines to a reduction in your CSA score.
+Whether you’re starting as a fleet manager or a commercial motor vehicle driver, it’s essential to learn about the ELD mandate.
+Otherwise, you and your fleet may face penalties, including fines and a reduction in your CSA score.

-So begin your journey by reading out this article.
-In this, we have included everything that you need to know about the ELD Mandate And ELD Compliance.
+To get started, read this article.
+We have included everything you need to know about the ELD Mandate and ELD Compliance.